 Where is the Macalester Patient Portal and how do I log in?

 - Enter your Macalester password—it’s the same password you use to log into 1600grand.

 Frequently Asked Questions

-What type of medical providers does the Health and Wellness Center have on staff?
+- What type of medical providers do you have on staff?

-Can I just walk in to Health and Wellness Center and get an appointment that same day?
+- Can I just walk into the HWC and get an appointment that same day?

-Thank you in advance for arriving on time for your appointment or calling ahead of time if you can't make it.
-If you are more than 10 minutes late for your appointment, you will likely be asked to reschedule out of respect for other students with appointments that day.
+If you are more than 10 minutes late for your appointment, you will likely be asked to reschedule out of respect for other students with appointments.

 Yes, but you may have to pay out of pocket.
 Current charge for physicals that include paperwork is $100.
 Like all Hamre Center charges, if you are on the Mac-offered USHCR, you won’t pay any of that fee out of pocket.
 If you are on outside insurance, you pay the charge to the Hamre Center (it will show up on your Macalester account) and then submit for reimbursement to your insurance company (call your insurance company first to ask if this is a covered service).